Metric limits of manifolds with positive scalar curvature: The building block

-\begin{proof}[Proof of Lemma \ref{building_block_lem}] We begin by showing how the standard round metric on ${\mathbb{S}^{n}}$ can be scarred along the great circle $\mathcal{C}$ by pulling out a mountain ridge that is not very high or steep, but has very positive curvature along the top of the ridge.
-This high curvature will allow us to substantially shrink the metric along the ridge without destroying the positive scalar curvature.
+\begin{proof}[Proof of Lemma \ref{building_block_lem}] We begin by showing how the standard round metric on ${\mathbb{S}^{n}}$ can be scarred along the great circle $\mathcal{C}$ by pulling out a mountain ridge along $\mathcal{C}$ that is not very high or steep, but has very positive curvature along the top of the ridge.
+Thus locally to $\mathcal{C}$ the metric will look like the product of an interval with a cone over an $(n-2)$-dimensional sphere of radius a little below $1$, slightly smoothed.
+The high curvature near the cone point, i.e., along the ridge, gives us some leeway to modify the metric.
+In particular, it will allow us to substantially shrink the metric along the ridge without destroying the positive scalar curvature.

 We will treat the sphere ${\mathbb{S}^{n}}$ as a doubly warped product manifold: Consider

 where $r\in (0,\frac\pi{2})$, $x\in \mathbb{S}^{n-2}\subset \mathbb{R}^{n-1}$ and $y \in \mathbb{S}^1\subset\mathbb{R}^2$.
 In these coordinates, the spherical metric $g_{0}$ can be represented by